Cykooz/libheif-rs/README.md

 `cargo-vcpkg` can fetch and build a `vcpkg` installation of required packages from scratch.
 It merges package requirements specified in the `Cargo.toml` of crates in the dependency tree.

-PS: I tried build `libheif` for Windows, but `libheif-rs` tests failed because `libheif` for Windows doesn't have any encoder plugins available.

 ## Examples